WebDevLuke/My-Articles/2017-article/copy.md

 ## Closing

 Using wrapper mixins are a simple way of renaming 3rd party mixins.
-There's nothing particulary complex about them, but when used correctly they can be useful.
+There's nothing particularly complex about them, but they can be useful.

 In the first set of examples, we've used one to rename sass-mq's `mq` mixin into something more compatible.
-In the second set, we've also seen how wrapper mixins can be used to create helpful "shortcuts" to long winded mixin inputs.
+In the second set, we've also seen how wrapper mixins can be used to create helpful "shortcuts" for long winded mixin configurations.

-Have any examples of your own, or spotted a way of improving on I've done?
+Have any examples of your own, or spotted a way of improving on what I've done?
 Let me know in the comments below.